fetchoracle/dataSpecs/types/GasPriceOracle.md

 ```
 1. chainId
-    - description: unique id of the EVM chain (ex: rinkeby is 4)
+    - description: unique id of the EVM chain (ex: pulsev4 is 943)
     - value type: `uint256`
 2. timestamp
     - description: the unix timestamp to calculate on-chain gas price at